 Carpentry is an in-demand occupation and carpenters work on many different types of projects, including but not limited to the construction of buildings, bridge building, shipbuilding, and concrete framework.

-The very nature of the work means that carpenters are working in potentially dangerous environments and surrounded by tools that could cause serious injury on a daily basis.
+The very nature of the work means that carpenters are working in potentially dangerous environments and surrounded by tools that could cause carpentry accidents on a daily basis.

 Tools Frequently Used By Carpenters